cal-itp/mobility-marketplace/src/how-to/GTFS-RT.md

 #### Cal-ITP will provide the resource materials and technical support you need to begin sharing standardized real-time information with your riders.

 To help us better assist you, we ask that you complete an [interest form](/contact){:target="\_blank"} to request Cal-ITP support.
-With this information, we can determine how best to support you—from developing a project scope, getting buy-in from internal stakeholders, and engaging with vendors, to implementing your new GTFS-Realtime system.
+With this information, we can determine how best to support you—from developing a project scope, getting buy-in from internal stakeholders, to engaging with vendors and implementing your new GTFS-Realtime system.

-After you complete the form, we welcome you to browse the [GTFS-Realtime MSA Information Packet](https://docs.google.com/presentation/d/1NmuAUXon3jc4XajnEI7sKTOVSdeZifKQ/edit#slide=id.p1){:target="\_blank"} to understand the overall process and your next steps.
+After you complete the form, we welcome you to browse this guide to understand the overall process and your next steps.

-If you’d like to learn more about GTFS Realtime, or if you need an informational presentation to share with your staff or board of directors, please review this [GTFS-Realtime Introduction](/intro-gtfs-rt){:target="\_blank"}.
+If you’d like to learn more about GTFS Realtime, or if you need information to share with your staff or board of directors, please review [GTFS-Realtime Introduction](/intro-gtfs-rt){:target="\_blank"}.

 ### What to know about MSAs?